Should You Buy A Cat Scratching Post, Pad, or Tree?

 2. The Scratching Pad

-Often a flat or slightly angled surface, pads are most commonly made from corrugated cardboard or sisal, though some are covered in carpet or felt.
+Cat scratch pads are flat or slightly angled surface, they are most commonly made from corrugated cardboard or sisal, though some are covered in carpet or felt.

 Space Needed: Very flexible.
 These can be placed on the floor, slid under furniture, or even mounted on a wall.
 They are the most space-efficient option.